surfertas/ros_custom_packages/turtlebot_auto_drive/README.md

 Notes
 ---
+12/22/2017 Added rosbag recording capabilities in order to iterate efficiently on model design.
+Worked on service to get a batch of data from the data buffer to be used in training.

 12/21/2017 Got ApproximateTimeSync to subscribe to image, camera info, and command topic.
 The image is being published by a node running on a raspberry pi,